jakeevans00/mancala-depr/README.md

 # mancala

 this game was created in desperation during a layover while on a trip to Washington DC

-suggon deeznuts